- What are the requirements for naturalization?

 Q: Is past imprisonment a bar to attaining citizenship?

 A: It depends on the circumstances of the crime and the length of imprisonment.
-The prospective citizen must have good moral character and attachment to principles of the U.S. Constitution.
+The prospective citizen must demonstrate good moral character and an attachment to the principles of the U.S. Constitution.
 An alien can fail to meet this requirement in the following circumstances:

-- Involvement in prostitution, alien smuggling, and most criminal activity, particularly those that involve imprisonment for six months or more;
+Involvement in prostitution, alien smuggling, and most criminal activities, particularly those that involve imprisonment for six months or more;

-- Aliens who have earned his or her principal income from illegal gambling;
+Aliens who have earned their principal income from illegal gambling;

 Q: If I have been convicted of a crime but my record has been expunged, do I need to indicate that on my application for naturalization or tell an examining officer?